Chemotherapy Medications for Mesothelioma Treatment

 Common Chemotherapy Side Effects

 In addition to cancerous cells, systemic chemotherapy affects healthy cells too.
 The damage caused to healthy parts of the body often surfaces as side effects after treatment.
 Subsequently, the group of side effects a patient may experience typically depends on where the treatment is administered.
-Too, factors such as how much/how often chemo is given and how the patient’s body reacts to treatment affect the presence of side effects.
+Too factors, such as how much/how often chemo is given and how the patient’s body reacts to treatment, affect the presence of side effects.
+Also, recent news of chemo drug shortages is alarming to say the least.

 Common chemotherapy medication side effects include: